arshad2002/Quiz_Game/README.md

 # Quiz_Game
-A quiz game using python
+A quiz game using python.
+Need to run the main.py file.